SimDeveloper-cripto/E2EFragilityAnalyzer/README.md

         $ docker compose -f 'docker-compose(Dolibarr).yml' up -d
     ```
     Once It starts the dolibarr application will probably be "exited". <br />
-    What you want to do Is then go to http://localhost:8081/, login with (Server: mysql, name: dolibarr, pass: dolibarr), select dolibarr database and import the .sql file I have provided inside the folder dolibarr-db-dump. <br />
+    What you want to do Is then go to http://localhost:8081/, login with (server: mysql, name: dolibarr, pass: dolibarr), select dolibarr database and import the .sql file I have provided inside the folder dolibarr-db-dump. <br />
     Now stop and restart the docker container. <br />
     Last thing, please test the version starting from the version 13.0.0 if you don't want problems with the volumes installation. <br />